dumbdevss/movement-tutorial/nft_marketplace/developing_smart_contract.md

 }
 ```

-**Implementation details:**
+**Why we need the Offer structure**: It tracks bids in auctions, enabling the marketplace to record and compare offers efficiently.
+Using a vector to store offers allows iteration over all bids to find the highest or refund bidders.

+**Why these fields and abilities**:

-- `bidder`: Address of the user making the offer
+- `bidder`: Stores the bidder’s address for identification and fund transfers.
-- `amount`: The bid amount in AptosCoin
+- `amount`: Records the bid amount in AptosCoin for comparison.
-- `timestamp`: When the offer was placed
+- `timestamp`: Captures when the bid was placed, useful for auditing or resolving disputes.
-- The structure has `store`, `drop`, and `copy` abilities for flexibility
+- **Abilities**: `store` allows storage in global state, `drop` permits discarding unused offers, and `copy` enables duplication for processing without modifying the original.

 ## TODO 4: Define the Auction Data Structure

-The Auction structure tracks auction-specific data:
+The `Auction` structure manages auction-specific data:

 ```move
 struct Auction has store, drop {